AledPeart/cardiff_skateboard_club/README.md

 ### Home Page
 * Users are shown a hero image of a skateboarder and the CSC logo and a short introductory paragraph to immediately make the purpose of the site clear.
 * Users are shown a link to learm more about CSC, and a 'Shop Now' button that takes them to the 'Products' page so that they can start browsing the store right away.
+* The hero image was removed for mobile devices foillowing Lighthouse testing, for asthetic and performance reasons.
 ![supporting screenshot](media/readme-images/layout-features2.png)

 * Below this a series of 3 colourful images, with buttons that appear on hover and link to different products in the store.